accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 ## LightRAG Chat.

 ### Project Summary
 LightRAG Chat is a sophisticated, locally hosted AI chatbot that can be accessed via Telegram or WhatsApp.
-It uses both traditional and advanced RAG (Retrieval-Augmented Generation) frameworks to answer questions, with AI models running locally on a separate GPU-powered computer.
+It uses both traditional and advanced RAG (Retrieval-Augmented Generation) frameworks to answer questions, with AI models running locally on a separate GPU-powered computer for privacy.

 ### Q&A Snapshot
 *   **Q: What is LightRAG Chat?**